symfony/symfony-docs/service_container/autowiring.rst

 .. tip::

-    As long as you have only one concrete implementation of an interface under same namespace, alias is not mandatory and autowire will work injecting the concrete implementation even without alias definition.
+    As long as you have only one concrete implementation of an interface under the same namespace, alias is not mandatory and autowire will work injecting the concrete implementation even without alias definition.
     Neverthless is recommended to provide an alias in order to preserve application